 Planning your trip to Cusco and overwhelmed with the abundance of day trips from Cusco?
 I’ve been there too.
 There are so many incredible sights both within Cusco and just a day trip away!

 I spent 6 weeks in Cusco living and volunteering there.
 However, I had lots of time to explore the city and take my fair share of day trips.
+Weather you have 1 day in Cusco or a few weeks, Cusco is definitely worth a visit!
 I can honestly say, I have fallen in love with this vibrant city and it’s beautiful surrounding mountains.

 In this post, I will go through 10 of the best day trips from Cusco, share my favorite spots, and even give some insider tips along the way.